avict18/wifite-3.0/README.md

 python3 wifite.py
 ```

-Select the wireless interface to use and the type of scan to perform (e.g., scan for nearby networks, crack a specific network).
+Select the type of scan to perform (e.g., scan for nearby networks, crack a specific network).
 Note: